skorokithakis/django-tokenauth/README.md

   address will not be allowed to authenticate if this function returns something falsy (False, or None, or the empty string).
 * `TOKENAUTH_TOKEN_DURATION` (default: 30 minutes): How long a token should be valid for, in seconds.
+* `TOKENAUTH_TOKEN_LENGTH` (default: 8): How many characters long the token should be.
+The longer the validity, the longer the length, to maintain security.
+The longer the length, the worse the UX if a user has to type it in manually.
 * `TOKENAUTH_LOGIN_URL` (default: LOGIN_URL): Where to redirect after the email link has been clicked.
 * `TOKENAUTH_LOGIN_REDIRECT` (default: LOGIN_REDIRECT_URL): Where to redirect after login.
 * `TOKENAUTH_LOGOUT_REDIRECT` (default: LOGOUT_REDIRECT_URL): Where to redirect after logout.